Mental energy monitoring during pregnancy

 Seven weeks before giving birth to her first child, we had a talk with Lotte.
 She started monitoring with Mindstretch in the first months of her pregnancy because she is a very busy woman and wanted to take good care of her body and mind.

-Lotte works with an architectural office.
-She has many projects to follow-up and works long hours.
-Besides the busy job, you would think that no time is left for other activities, but nothing is less true.
-Week-ends are often completely filled with activities.
+Lotte works with an architectural office where she runs many projects and works long hours.
+Besides her busy job, her week-ends are also often completely filled with activities.

 Being pregnant makes you feel more tired, as it is sometimes difficult to get a good night’s sleep.
 “I wake up several times a night to go to the toilet” she says.
 Her nights therefore do not give her the necessary recovery, which is visible in the ‘orange’ peaks on the Mindstretch app.
 Lotte’s job also takes a lot of energy as well as most of the side activities she does.

 To recover, she normally goes outside for a walk, as long as her body allows her to do so.
 Walking is one of the only activities which changes the orange peaks into green ones.

 Although she is aware of it, it is sometimes bizarre for her, as she said: “I knew that most of my activities are quite stressful, but I was still surprised to see it confirmed in the monitoring results.
 The app also made me realize how much energy goes into fun activities in the weekend and it helped me to take more rest and time for myself instead of going out with friends”.

 Pregnant women have a higher heart rate since more blood circulates through their body, but this does not explain the higher orange peaks in Lotte’s results.
 As her baseline is higher, she has to spend more mental energy when performing a task.
 This is clearly visible in this graph where you see some high orange peaks.